Avon Ladies see need for complete company makeover

 Some sales reps also complained about Avon's commission structure, saying friends working for rivals do better.

-According to competitor Mary Kay's website, prospective reps will earn 50 percent of whatever they sell.
+Mary Kay's website, for example, promises prospective reps that they will earn 50 percent of whatever they sell.
 Avon reps, who include a small percentage of men, have to sell at least $50 worth of products per order to earn any commission, and $1,550 before earning 50 percent.

 For an Avon rep, a key to success is recruiting other reps: Bonuses are based on the number of recruits and their sales.
 Some reps feel penalized if they don't have a knack for recruiting, although there is no obligation to do it.